 At the time of application, you must submit the following to the AOBR:

-An exam fee of $500 must accompany your completed application.
+An examination fee of $900 must accompany your completed application.
 No application will be considered complete until all fees have been paid.
-The annual fee covers all aspects of the examination, including the application fee.

 Exam Dates and Deadlines